Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Second Baseman — Red Schoendienst

 Albert Fred "Red" Schoendienst was undoubtedly the best second baseman for the Milwaukee Braves during the 1950s.
-Schoendienst played for the Braves 1957-1960, although his whole career, which was mostly with the St. Louis Cardinals, spanned from 1945 through 1963.
+Schoendienst played for the Braves from 1957 to 1960, although his whole career, which was mostly with the St. Louis Cardinals, spanned from 1945 through 1963.

 Red Schoendienst was a 10 time all-star with a lifetime batting average of .289.
 He was also an excellent defensive player.
 In 1957, after Milwaukee acquired Schoendienst in a trade with the New York Giants, Red batted .309 and led the Braves to their first NL pennant in Milwaukee and World Series victory.
 In 1957, Schoendienst was third in voting for NL MVP.